0xgonzalo/cadence-intelligence/README.md

 ## How it works — the autonomous loop

 CADENCE doesn't wait to be asked.
-A persistent agent (orchestrated in **n8n** or Vercel Cron) runs this loop on a schedule:
+A persistent agent (orchestrated in **n8n**) runs this loop on a schedule:

 ```
 WATCH  →  DETECT  →  ANALYZE  →  GENERATE  →  PACKAGE  →  SURFACE